munapower/spell-checker/README.md

 ## Usage

-wong wat fobidfden qest finel Create a `.github/workflows/spell-checker.yml` file in the repository you want to install this action:
+wong wat fobidfden qest Create a `.github/workflows/spell-checker.yml` file in the repository you want to install this action:

 ```yml
 name: Spell Checker